-So today marks 11 days until Christmas Day arrives.
-For some the thrill of the countdown is part of the Christmas excitement that they have this time of year and for others it is just a reminder of there being one less day to get everything ticked off their ‘TO DO’ list.
+For some, the thrill of the countdown is part of the Christmas excitement that they have this time of year and for others, it is just a reminder of there being one less day to get everything ticked off their ‘TO DO’ list.
 However it makes you feel, I invite you to join me each of the 12 days till Christmas, as I share daily Christmas Reflections and of course an accompanying Christmas image!
-(I just love taking photos & sharing pictures so it’s only right each post is inspired by own own photos.)
+(I just love taking photos & sharing pictures so it’s only right each post is inspired by my own photos.)

-Today’s chosen image, is a beautiful display of Christmas pressies.
-How exciting would it be to wake up on Christmas morning and see this pile of presents waiting there to be ripped open and finding out they are all for you!
+Today’s chosen image is a beautiful display of Christmas pressies.
+How exciting would it be to wake up on Christmas morning and see this pile of presents waiting there to be ripped open and find out they are all for you!

 This got me thinking, can I really look back over the years and remember all the presents I’ve gotten for Christmases past?
 No not all of them, I certainly can’t.
 But I can look back at Christmases past and remember all the people that were actually there, who shared in celebrations with us, who was playing along in all the Christmas games.

 I’ll always remember how much of a cheat my Nan is at Pictionary, writing down words then scribbling them out trying not to get caught!
 I cherish even more the presence of my late Grandad being there for all those Christmases past, now he can’t be here for any more, wearing his Christmas ties that lit up or played a Christmas tune when you pressed it. *fond, fond memories*

 The presents might as well be empty, as in years down the line it’s people’s presence we remember – not all the presents we got.